project-magnesium/railgun/README.md

 ## Interacting with the API

 The `common` package in `packages/common` is the go to package to make calls to the backend.
-Create new objects here for your frontend apps to use.
+Create new interfaces here for your frontend apps to use.
 With this approach, if the method of getting data from the backend changes for a specific frontend function, you should only need to modify what is in the common package instead of making changes to all frontend apps.

 ## Clients